JagratPatkar/Lamb/README.md

 #
-λ Lamb is a _Dynamically Typed and interpreted Functional Programming Language_, implemented in Ocaml.
-Lamb is a subset of the Lisp family of programming languages.
+λ Lamb is a _Dynamically Typed and interpreted Functional Programming Language_, implemented in Ocaml, and is a subset of the Lisp family of programming languages.